nonnontrivial/tsmd/README.md

 ## Purpose

-This is a CLI that generates relevant `.md` documentation from `.ts` source files.
+This is a CLI that generates `.md` documentation for interfaces in `.ts` source files.

 ### Installation & Guide